Whether this is your first 10K or your hundredth, it’s useful to have a 10K Pace chart to guide your training and race day pacing.

 10K Pace Chart

-You can checkout this pace calculator for more detailed numbers, but this pace table will help you find your average pace for your goal time.
+You can check out this pace calculator for more detailed numbers, but this pace table will help you find your average pace for your goal time.

 The great thing about this is that for most runners, a steady even pace from start to finish is the best way to achieve a Personal Best or finish the race feeling strong.
 That’s right, going for a negative split isn’t actually ideal because we’re assuming we’ll have more energy in the second half, which isn’t usually the case.

-The following paces are providing in average mile time.
+The following paces are provided in average mile time.
 Find your goal finishing time, to see the goal pace.

 Or start with your current easy run pace to see where you might finish.

-Remember this doesn’t take in to account any specific type of course (hilly, lots of turns, hot, weather conditions).
+Remember, this doesn’t take into account any specific type of course (hilly, lots of turns, hot weather conditions).
 It’s simply providing a per-mile time to hit that finish line.

 Pace | Mile 1 | Mile 2 | Mile 3 | Mile 4 | Mile 5 | Mile 6 | Finish |